OhFrancy/Nvim-CapsLock-Disabler/README.md

 ## Auto-run in Neovim:
-To make the script work in background everytime you open neovim, you need to first find your configuration folder, this is usually located in `/home/$USER/.config/nvim/init.lua`, if you don't have the directory or the file create it.
+To make the script work in background everytime you open neovim, you need to first find your configuration folder, this is usually located in `/home/$USER/.config/nvim/init.lua`, if you don't have the directory and/or the file simply create it.

 After this you'll need to edit init.lua and add this line of code wherever you want:
 ```lua
 os.execute([[/home/$USER/Nvim-Caps-Disabler/caps_script &]])